Get all the latest Airbnb data for Limassol

 What's the average and median nightly price on Airbnb in Limassol in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Limassol.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Limassol.

 How much do nightly prices vary by neighborhood in Limassol in 2026?